Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 case sensitive = *BOOLEAN* (default: *yes*) **(V)**

-> Whether to flag volumes as supporting case-sensitive filenames.
-If the filesystem is case-insensitive, set to no. However, it is not fully verified.
+> Whether to advertise volumes as supporting case-sensitive filenames.
+If the host filesystem is case-insensitive, set to no.
->
-> ***NOTE:*** In spite of being case sensitive as a matter of fact, netatalk 3.1.3 and earlier did not notify kCaseSensitive flag to the client.
-Starting with 3.1.4, it is notified correctly by default.

 cnid dev = *BOOLEAN* (default: *yes*) **(V)**